 Known as a delicate stepper, her caring personality and dainty build often make her an appealing option for first-time riders with whom she is particularly experienced.
 Her slow, gentle step makes it easy for new riders to maintain balance.

 A paint pony, this lady is often admired for her distinctive appearance.
 So much so, that her natural spotted coat often generates interesting conversations, some times with young riders looking for shapes, which often leads to extra smiles.

 A telling measure of success, as we see it.

-As our newest kid on the block, Romeo joined G.R.A.C.E. in December of 2020.
+ROMEO.
+Specializes in Hippotherapy and lead line classes.
+Loved for his steady slow steps and his Fantastic mustache.
+Romeo joined G.R.A.C.E. in December of 2020.
 Romeo is of the Gypsy Vanner breed.
 These horses are known for their calmness and patience.
 With his superstar hair, feathers and rocking moustache, Romeo quickly became referred to as G.R.A.C.E.’s “poster boy”.

 Born in 2007, Romeo has been a therapy horse for most of his life and is extensively trained as such.
 His big heart and gentle manners make him perfect for our program.
 His strength and steadiness mean that he is also a highly flexible worker.
 Not only can he carry heavy riders but could also pull one in a cart.
 Romeo knows and does it all!

 His name seems to suit him admirably, by the way, as anyone who meets him is smitten by his dashing looks.
 “O Romeo, Romeo, wherefore art thou, Romeo?”

 Paisley is loved for her slow and gentle step.
 Beginners love they can trust her and more confident riders love the way she can move without too much asking.